Ironhack-Group-E/Poke-App/README.md

 9. ENJOY!!!!

 In case you face any problem during running frontend, it may be due to a version problem.
-In any case, it will be fixed by running the following commands:
+In any case, it will be fixed by deleting 'node_modules' directory and running the following commands:

 ```
 npm install @angular/cli@11.2.3